jerkdavi/LeetCode-Problem-1672-Solution-CSharp/README.md

 {
 ```

 The **currentAccountSum** numeric input (int) is initialized by using basic int initialization.
 It is set to 0.
-This numeric input (int) will be used to store current account sum into and for checking if it is greater then the maxAccountSum.
+This numeric input (int) will be used to store current account sum into and to check if it is greater then the maxAccountSum.

 ```cs
 int currentAccountSum = 0;